 Discard Studies is supported by an editorial team.
 This team writes and solicits posts, manages guest author pitches, and supports the day to day financial, technical, and administrative aspects of the Discard Studies in line with long-term goals for supporting the field.

-Max Liboiron, Editor
+Max Liboiron, Managing Editor

-Max Liboiron is an Assistant Professor in Geography at Memorial University of Newfoundland, where she directs the Civic Laboratory for Environmental Action Research (CLEAR), a marine science laboratory that specialises in community-based environmental monitoring of marine plastic pollution.
+Max Liboiron is an Assistant Professor in Geography at Memorial University, where she directs the Civic Laboratory for Environmental Action Research (CLEAR), a marine science laboratory that specialises in community-based environmental monitoring of marine plastic pollution.
 Liboiron’s research bridges the natural and social sciences by creating scientific tools and protocols out of feminist and anti-colonial thought.
 Liboiron has written for and managed Discard Studies since 2011.

 Josh Lepawsky, Collaborating Editor